Peripheral Firmware Update via fwupd

 3. Click on Profile settings.

-4. Click the Upload Certificate button in the Client Certificates section.
+2. Click the Upload Certificate button in the Client Certificates section on LVFS website and upload certificate.

 1. To test and upload reports, run the following commands and authenticate when prompted.